namiwang/namiwang.github.io/_posts/2020-11-22-building-a-roam-like-networked-heavily-customized-realtime-editor-part-1.md

 It’s not easy to limit what kind of content is allowed in the document, or what would happen if a special formatted text is pasted.

-It’s hard to pragmatically control the mutation of the data to manually implement functions like “create another list item with same indent when *return* is pressed and current cursor on the end of a list item, including the end of a inline span of a list item”.
+It’s hard to pragmatically control the mutation of the data to manually implement functions like “create another list item with the same indent when *return* is pressed and current cursor on the end of a list item, including the end of an inline span of a list item”.

-It’s not impossible, yet it will get over-complicated if you need many of these kind of mutations.
+It’s not impossible, yet it will get over-complicated if you need many mutations like this.

 ## prose-mirror